emcrisostomo/latency-simulation/blog-post.md

 ## What Kingman's Law Really Says, in Plain English

 This is dense, I know.
-Let's try to look at the formula under a different light:
+Let's try to look at the formula in a different light:

 $$
 \text{Queueing delay} \propto \frac{\rho}{1 - \rho} \cdot (\text{arrival variability} + \text{service variability}) \cdot \text{average service time}